 EAM is a member of Climate Action 100+.
-Climate Action 100+ is an investor coalition launched in 2017 and designed for five years.

-The goal is to help the 100 largest global greenhouse gas emitters reduce their emissions and to motivate the financial assessment of climate risks on their balance sheets and to align their business strategies with the goals of the Paris Agreement.
-The 100 companies contacted are jointly responsible for about two-thirds of global greenhouse gas emissions.
-As part of Climate Action 100+, Erste Asset Management has taken the lead in its joint commitment with OMV AG.
+Climate Action 100+ is an engagement platform that was launched in 2017.
+Its aim is to help the 100 largest global greenhouse gas emitters to reduce their emissions, financially assess the climate risks in their balance sheets and align their business strategies with the goals of the Paris Climate Agreement.
+The 100 companies contacted are collectively responsible for around two thirds of global greenhouse gas emissions.
+As part of Climate Action 100+, Erste Asset Management has taken the lead in its collaborative engagement with OMV AG.